Home / Compare Travel Insurance / Medical repatriation and…

-Repatriation is being transported to your home country from overseas.
-When it comes to travel insurance policies, repatriation typically refers to a medical evacuation that gets you home in a time of urgent medical need.
+Repatriation involves transporting you back to Australia from overseas.
+When it comes to travel insurance policies, repatriation typically refers to a medical evacuation that gets you home in a time of urgent medical need in order to receive care.

 You might need to be repatriated because you’ve fallen seriously ill or been grievously injured, and the medical facilities abroad aren’t adequate.
-In the worst of circumstances, repatriation also includes covering the cost of bringing your remains home should you pass away.
+In the worst of circumstances, repatriation also includes covering the cost of bringing your remains home should you pass away overseas.

-Medical evacuation and repatriation back to Australia can be costly, but most basic and comprehensive travel insurance policies will include this cover.
+Medical evacuation and repatriation back to Australia can be costly, but most basic and comprehensive travel insurance policies include this cover.
 You should check the Product Disclosure Statement (PDS) for the specifics of your policy so that you can have peace of mind in extreme situations.
+Read the Target Market Determination (TMD) to decide if a policy is right for you.

-According to the Consular State of Play 2021-22 report, there were 911 Australian cases of illness and hospitalisation overseas and 56 non-COVID-19 related medical repatriation cases.1 Repatriation costs can reach hundreds of thousands of dollars, so if you require emergency evacuation back to Australia for surgery to save your life, you could be majorly out of pocket.
+According to the Consular State of Play 2023-24 report, there were 538 consular cases for repatriation and 1,356 for hospitalisation and illness.3 Repatriation can cost hundreds of thousands of dollars, so if you require emergency evacuation back to Australia for surgery to save your life, you could be seriously out of pocket.

 Depending on your insurer and level of cover, you may be covered for the following: